Type punning: Use of union

-Accessing my_union.i after most recently writing to the other member, my_union.d, is an allowed form of type-punning in C, provided that the member read is not larger than the one whose value was set (otherwise the read has unspecified behavior).
-The same is syntactically valid but has undefined behavior in C++, however, where only the last-written member of a union is considered to have any value at all.
+Accessing my_union.i after most recently writing to the other member, my_union.f, is an allowed form of type-punning in C, provided that the member read is not larger than the one whose value was set (otherwise the read has unspecified behavior).
+The same is syntactically valid but has undefined behavior in C++, where only the last-written member of a union is considered to have any value at all.

 For another example of type punning, see Stride of an array.

 Use of memcpy

 memcpy is a safe and portable method of type punning, blessed in the C++ standard.
+Clang and GCC include specific optimizations for memcpy calls of this sort.